Methods of detecting exoplanets: Astrometry

 One potential advantage of the astrometric method is that it is most sensitive to planets with large orbits.
 This makes it complementary to other methods that are most sensitive to planets with small orbits.
-However, very long observation times will be required — years, and possibly decades, as planets far enough from their star to allow detection via astrometry also take a long time to complete an orbit.
+However, very long observation times (years to decades) are required, as planets far enough from their star to allow detection via astrometry also take a long time to complete orbits.
 Planets orbiting around one of the stars in binary systems are more easily detectable, as they cause perturbations in the orbits of stars themselves.
 However, with this method, follow-up observations are needed to determine which star the planet orbits around.

 In 2009, the discovery of VB 10b by astrometry was announced.
 This planetary object, orbiting the low mass red dwarf star VB 10, was reported to have a mass seven times that of Jupiter.
 If confirmed, this would be the first exoplanet discovered by astrometry, of the many that have been claimed through the years.
 However recent radial velocity independent studies rule out the existence of the claimed planet.

 In 2010, six binary stars were astrometrically measured.
 One of the star systems, called HD 176051, was found with "high confidence" to have a planet.

 In 2018, a study comparing observations from the Gaia spacecraft to Hipparcos data for the Beta Pictoris system was able to measure the mass of Beta Pictoris b, constraining it to 11±2 Jupiter masses.
 This is in good agreement with previous mass estimations of roughly 13 Jupiter masses.

 In 2019, data from the Gaia spacecraft and its predecessor Hipparcos was complemented with HARPS data enabling a better description of ε Indi Ab as the second-closest Jupiter-like exoplanet with a mass of 3 Jupiters on a slightly eccentric orbit with an orbital period of 45 years.

-As of 2022, especially thanks to Gaia, the combination of radial velocity and astrometry has been used to detect and characterize numerous Jovian planets, including the nearest Jupiter analogues ε Eridani b and ε Indi Ab.
+As of 2022, especially thanks to Gaia, the combination of radial velocity and astrometry has been used to detect and characterize numerous Jovian planets, including the nearest Jupiter analogs ε Eridani b and ε Indi Ab.
 In addition, radio astrometry using the VLBA has been used to discover planets in orbit around TVLM 513-46546 and EQ Pegasi A.